kbsecret/kbsecret/README.md

 If you'd like help or would just like to chat about KBSecret's development, please join us in `#kbsecret` on Freenode.

+We also have a Keybase team.
+Please let us know on IRC if you'd like to be added to it.

 ## Licensing

 KBSecret is licensed under the MIT License.